Church of Saint Sava: Mosaics

-Structural implementation

-Realization of the mosaic works began on 28 September 2016 with the visit of Hilarion, director of the church Foreign Office in the Moscow Patriarchate and chairman of the Russo-Serbian commission at the Russian Academy.
-Zurab Tsereteli, Nikolaj Mukhin, Yevgeniy Maksimov and the acting director to the support of UNESCO, Manana Popova, presented the approved scale model.
+Realization of the mosaic works began on 28 September 2016 with the presentation of scale model by representatives of the Moscow Patriarchate and Russian Academy.

-The first seating of the commission for the mosaic works to place on 17 March 2017 in the Moscow atelier where the mosaic artwork was created.

-Zurab Tsereteli as the coordinator of the artistic works expressed his gratitude to the authors at this first meeting.
 All mosaics were commissioned in the Moscow atelier in their original size, then cut and transported to Belgrade.
 The first ten tonnes of mosaics arrived in Belgrade on 3 May 2017.
-With a working platform at 43 m in the church, the mosaics were lifted with a specially constructed elevator.

 The artists of the mosaics were chosen from the Moscow School of Painting, Sculpture and Architecture in Moscow and the Repin Institute of Arts at the Imperial Academy of Arts in Saint Petersburg.

-Decoration
+Vladimir Putin of Russia visited the church in January 2019 and announced that the Russian state would finance parts of the remaining works in the mosaic cladding.
+He symbolically laid a stone in a mosaic with the presentation of the Mandylion.